 Kudos become really fun if other team members jump in and add a reaction.

 Every organization with a paid plan of @Kudozza can upload their own icons to be used in kudos reactions.
-E.g. icons representing departments, teams or techncial frameworks.
-This increases the expressivness of reactions even further.
+E.g. icons representing departments, teams or technical frameworks.
+This increases the expressiveness of reactions even further.